 Before we issue standards or guidance, we consult on our proposals.
-We do this because it is required by the Health Professions Order, but also because we believe that we need to take account of the views of our stakeholders.
+We do this because it is required by the Health Professions Order 2001, but also because we believe it is important that we listen to, and take account of the views of our stakeholders.